zverinec/interlos-web/README.md

 1. Create series of task (ciphers, logical, programming) in table `serie` (fill `to_show` properly, to prevent answering before release whole series)
 2. Populate table `task` with correct answers.
 Provide codes in upper case (just for case)
 3. Update config - set page with in game information which will be shown below the header after the game beginning.
-4. Udpate page with proper URLs where the files are hosted.
+4. Udpate page (`app/FrontendModule/templates/Game/default.latte`) with proper URLs where the files are hosted.
+5. Upload files for tasks and check web server has access to change file name `.htacess` to `.old-haccess`.
-5. Run CRON job (generating statistics) /cron/database?admin-key=hesloproadmin OR /cron/database?cron-key=hesloprocron NEVER BOTH OF THEM
+6. Run CRON job (generating statistics) /cron/database?admin-key=hesloproadmin OR /cron/database?cron-key=hesloprocron NEVER BOTH OF THEM.
-6. Run it!
+7. Run it!
 Test answering with testing team and then remove the answer in the database.
-7. Monitor server performance.
+8. Monitor server performance.
-8. Disable CRON jobs
+9. Disable CRON jobs

 The statistics are automatically hidden 30 minutes before game end.
 Admins can get access by appending `?admin-key=hesloproadmin` to the URL.